Sharing is caring!

 11. Remove Acrylic Paint From Clothing

-If you have just completed your DIY painting project and have made a mess all over yourself, just wipe off the paint using some rubbing alcohol.
+If you have just completed your DIY painting project and have made a mess all over yourself, just wipe off the paint using rubbing alcohol.
 Get acrylic paint out of your clothes when the paint is still wet.
 Timing matters!
-Acrylic painting may be water-soluble, but it still leaves stains on clothes so it is important to wipe it off before it can dry.
+Acrylic paint may be water-soluble, but it still leaves stains on clothes, so it is important to wipe it off before it dries.

 Avoid stains on your clothes by washing off wet acrylic paint with rubbing alcoholvia wikiHow

-12. Fix Broken Makeup By Remoulding Using Rubbing Alcohol
+12. Fix Broken Makeup By Re-molding, Using Rubbing Alcohol

 Yes!
 One brilliant way to use rubbing alcohol is to fix broken makeup.
 Who knew rubbing alcohol could do that?
-Pour in a small amount of alcohol and mix thoroughly into a uniform paste, mould the paste into the shape of your makeup container.
-Allow this to set for a few minutes and your makeup has been restored.
+Pour in a small amount of rubbing alcohol, mix thoroughly into a uniform paste, and mold the paste into the shape of your makeup container.
+Allow this to set for a few minutes, and your makeup will be restored.
 Easy peasy!!!

 Add rubbing alcohol to broken makeup to restore itvia Free People Blog